kedar-bhumkar/PAPA-frontend/replit.md

 ```

 ## API Endpoints
-- `GET /api/events` - Fetches all records from `search_agent` table, parses the `agent_response` JSON, and returns array of events
+- `GET /api/events` - Fetches all records from `agent_output` table, parses the `agent_response` JSON column, and returns a flat array of events with name, date, and location fields

 ## Setup Instructions

 ### Database Connection
 1. The application connects to Supabase using the `DATABASE_URL` environment variable
-2. Get your connection string from Supabase dashboard:
+2. Connection string format:
-   - Navigate to your project
-   - Click "Connect" button
-   - Copy URI from "Connection string" → "Transaction pooler"
-   - Replace `[YOUR-PASSWORD]` with your actual database password
-3. The connection string format should be:
    ```
-   postgresql://postgres.[project-ref]:[password]@aws-0-[region].pooler.supabase.com:6543/postgres
+   postgresql://postgres:[password]@db.[project-ref].supabase.co:5432/postgres
    ```

-### Troubleshooting Connection Issues
-If you see `ECONNRESET` or TLS connection errors:
-1. Verify your DATABASE_URL is correct and the password is properly replaced
-2. Ensure your Supabase project is active and accessible
-3. Check that the connection string is from the "Transaction pooler" section
+3. Get your connection string from Supabase dashboard:
-4. Verify network/firewall settings allow connections to Supabase
+   - Navigate to your project settings
+   - Go to Database settings
+   - Use the direct connection string (not pooler for this setup)

-### Sample Data
+### Current Configuration
-The application automatically parses events from the `agent_response` JSON column.
-No manual data insertion is needed if your Supabase table already contains records with event data.
+- Successfully connected to Supabase database
+- Using postgres-js driver with SSL configured
+- Parsing events from `agent_output` table's `agent_response` JSON column

 ## Design System